 Location: Skagit and Island Counties Field Study

 Tuition $595.00 includes all live training, plant material harvested in class.

 This course of study is comprehensive including plant identification, sustainable harvesting and practical applications of herbs.
 All herbal medicine preparations will made by you with expert guidance and informative training for all sorts of individual life paths.

-In this 5-month program, we offer two 1 day intensives each month (March - July), allowing abundant time for students to connect with plants in their natural habitat over the course of the seasons, along with bi monthly Friday Night lecture series.
-The very nature of herbalism is ever changing as the plants grow from early spring into late autumn.
+In this 5-month program, we offer we meet one weekend per month, Saturday/Sunday 9:00-5:00.
+The very nature of herbalism is ever changing as the plants grow from early spring into summer.
 The visual aspect of identification alone is a valuable course of study!